 The last frame of your trailer should end on a call-to-action.
 Don’t make the mistake of fading to black or adding random post-credits scenes.
 If the video app automatically stops on the last frame, you want it to show your call-to-action, not a black frame.

-Getting this short recording of a professional voice actor into our Curious Expedition 1 trailer cost us less than $100, but elevates the trailer A LOT:
+This short recording of a professional voice actor into our Curious Expedition 1 trailer cost us less than $100, but elevates the trailer A LOT:

 On its own this trailer is actually not a great example, since it breaks a lot of rules laid out here, but considering this is probably the 30th trailer created by the Eve team it works wonderfully by focusing on a specific aspect of their game.